Engineering Institute

 How to Apply

-Notification: Students will be notified of their acceptance into the E3 Institute prior to course registration completion in February.
+Notification: Students will be notified of their acceptance into the E3 Institute prior to course registration.